-This qualification is nationally recognised entry-level qualifications for employment in Sport Coaching.
-This course would suit students who are participants in particular sports and are interested in sharing their skills and knowledge of the sport by undertaking a coaching role under supervision or independently in a sporting club or school.
+This qualification is nationally recognised entry-level for employment in Sport Coaching.
+This course would suit students who are participants in particular sports and are interested in developing leadership capacity by sharing their skills and knowledge of the sport through undertaking a coaching role under supervision or independently in a sporting club or school.
 The knowledge, skills and attitudes acquired by students in this course will also be of value in future study and daily life.

 This is a Board Endorsed Course and therefore has no HSC examination.
 It cannot be counted towards an ATAR.